sebastiannicolajsen/aitomics/README.md

 # aitomics
-AI atomic operations in Javascript for programmatic tasks.

-## Getting started

 Aitomics are a simple set of constructs made to interact with LLMs run locally (through LM Studio).
 They provide traceable transformations and easy comparison of LLM and programmatic / manual agreement.
 Ensure that the configuration is properly set and model installed.
 It defaults to the one in `./src/util/fetch/default_config.yml`, but can be overriden, see [further down](#configuring-llm-access).

+## Getting started

-The components are constituted through three primary constructs:
+The library primarily introduces three different constructs:
 - [Callers and responses](#callers-and-responses)
 - [Comparators](#comparators)